dbmage/docker-aptly/docs/README.md

         ```

         **Security:** Please note using http is not safety (your password sends as plain text).
 Add mandatory SSL encryption for `/api` via proxy server fe nginx.
 See [here](https://morph027.gitlab.io/blog/protect-aptly-api-with-basic-authentication/).

+    * You can use the web interface (From Sdumetz [here](https://github.com/sdumetz/aptly-web-ui)), which uses the same credentials as the API (see above).
+        This is located at `http://YOU-HOST/ui`.

     * **Configure a mirror of some repo.** See [here](#configure-the-mirror).